 Buy “A Paris Year” for yourself!

-Please note: This post contains product links from Amazon and The Book Depository which are affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining eat. live. travel. write.
+Please note: This post contains affiliate links.
+I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
+This post also contains affiliate links for The Book Depository.
+This means that if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you).
 Thank you in advance!

 Disclosure: I received a review copy of A Paris Year from the publisher for review purposes.
 I did not receive any further compensation for writing about this and opinions are, as always, 100% my own.